Cleveland Chapter 7 Lawyer

 - You do not pass the “means test,” meaning that your monthly income exceeds the median in Ohio, but you have a certain low level of disposable income that may still make Chapter 7 bankruptcy feasible.

-Call (216) 238-0880 today to speak with Joe Romano and schedule your free, no-cost consultation with an experienced bankruptcy lawyer in Cleveland.
+Call (216) 238-0880 today to speak with Joe Romano and schedule your free, no-cost consultation with our Chapter 7 attorney in Cleveland.

 Whether it's in person or through phone or video, your first initial consultation with us is free!